[Ticker] New Swedish PM who resigned after 7 hours gets second chance

 By EUobserver

 Swedish Social Democratic party leader Magdalena Andersson will get a second shot at becoming the country's first woman prime minister next Monday, after her first attempt lasted just seven hours, AFP writes.
 Andersson is expected to form a minority government made up solely of her Social Democrats, less than a year ahead of September general election.
-Her first attempt failed after her expected coalition failed to support her in parliament.
+Her first attempt failed after the agreed coalition budget collapsed in parliament.